How to Legally Hire Independent Contractors Worldwide

 Today’s companies have unprecedented access to the world’s best talent.
 Thanks to remote technology (and the normalization of remote work), companies can hire independent contractors and manage remote workers worldwide: a company in the US can collaborate with freelancers in Argentina, Japan, South Africa, or Spain.
 And tapping into an international talent pool can transform your company, no matter your industry.

 Job boards like LinkedIn and Upwork simplify finding contractors.
-But many business owners do not realize the legal complications and risks of hiring contractors, especially across borders.
-Without proper documentation and compliance, you may face steep consequences like tax evasion charges from the IRS.
+But many business owners don't realize the legal considerations when hiring contractors, especially across borders.
+Without proper documentation and compliance, you may face steep consequences like tax evasion charges from the tax authorities.

 This guide is for any company in the world that wants to hire internationally.
 Whether you’re a small business owner or hiring on behalf of a startup or enterprise, this guide will help you navigate how to hire independent contractors.
 Many sections address US companies, but many regulations and suggestions carry over to other countries.